Community Business Data

 Workforce & Education

-Demographic profiles for Elizabethton and Carter County can be found in the table below.
+Demographic profiles for Elizabethton and the Johnson City Metropolitan Area can be found in the table below.
 For additional or more detail demographic information, please contact us directly at 423-542-1503.

 Source: US Census Bureau

 The City of Elizabethton funds it's own school system for families and students within it's city limits.
 The Elizabethton City School System has a total enrollment of over 2,500 students and one Pre-K facility, three Elementary Schools, one Junior High School, and one High School.
 Elizabethton High School has a highly competitive athletic program and an award winning band program.
 The Composite ACT score of Elizabethton High School graduates also makes the district one of the top 10 highest scoring school districts in Tennessee.
 Elizabethton High School also offers programs of study in 8 different career clusters -- Agriculture; Food & Natural Resources; Business Management & Administration; Finance; Health Sciences; Hospitality and Tourism; Law, Public Safety, Corrections, & Security; STEM; and Transportation, Distribution, & Logistics.

 Elizabethton's Labor Shed consists of a five county area surrounding the city -- Carter, Johnson, Sullivan, Unicoi, and Washington Counties.

 Workforce Age by Industry